 Explanation:

-Now, let’s verify if the correct emails are set:
+Now, let’s verify that the correct emails are set:

 For personal projects under the